J-Hwang7/Wazuh-SIEM-with-Detection-Rules/README.md

 For the project, I deployed Wazuh with Docker, created a target Windows 10 VM with Sysmon, installed a Wazuh agent on the VM, wrote three MITRE detection rules, converted the detection rules into Sigma-signature style, and tested each rule with Atomic Red Team.

 # How it works
+Wazuh acts as a data collection sensor at endpoints (VM), meaning it can receive security logs and changes.
+By utilizing custom MITRE ATT&CK detection rules, the SIEM is able to create alerts based on specific events.
+MITRE detection rules serve to ensure that not every activity is flagged by the SIEM, as specific actions that break the detection rules will create an alert

 # Simulating Attacks